no5ix/no5ix.github.io/source/_posts/eng_easy_english_010_daily_english_conversation_practice.md

 - > I see
 - you may find the language barrier in Austria easier; almost everybody speaks English.
 - > Is that so? very interesting.
-- the `Sanitation`(n. 公共卫生, 环境卫生) in parts of Thailand is also worse than in Austria, and you're more likely to have an upset stomach.
+- the `Sanitation`(n. 公共卫生, 环境卫生) in parts of Thailand is also worse than in Austria, and you're more `likely to`(be likely to do sth.) have an upset stomach.
 - > Hmm, that doesn't sound good.
 - It also depends on how far you want to travel and how much you want to spend.
 - > Austria is much closer, but Thailand will be much cheaper.